whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-08-Conscious-Box-June-2015-Review.md

 <DD>0.8 oz bag, Value $1.30?</DD>
 </DL>

 <p>I love popchips and they're one of my favorite snacks so I was happy to get this in the box, yum!
-I've never tried the veggie chips though and if you've ever had any veggie chips from Trader Joe's, it tastes almost the same.
-It's still made from dried potatoes, and the veggie part is just beet powder, spinach powder, tomato powder, kale powder... you get the whole drill.
-So don't let that fool you from thinking, "this is so healthy I can eat the whole bag!" ;)</p>
+I've never tried the veggie chips though, but if you've ever had the veggie chips from Trader Joe's, it tastes pretty similar.
+Don't let the name fool you though, it's still made from dried potatoes.
+And the veggie part?
+Well it's in the form of beet powder, spinach powder, tomato powder, kale powder... you get the whole drill.
+So don't let that fool you from thinking, "this is so healthy I can eat the whole bag!"</p>

 <DL>
 <DT><a href="http://www.amazon.com/STRONG-KIND-Roasted-Jalapeno-Ounce/dp/B00JA9LDH6" target="_blank">STRONG & KIND Roasted Jalapeno Bar</DT>
 <DD>1.6 Ounce, Value $1.2</DD>
 </DL>

-<p>I was so excited when I saw this bar in the box, I love everything spicy and to finally see a protein bar that is both savory and spicy, how perfect!
+<p>I was so excited when I saw this bar in the box.
+I love everything spicy and to finally see a protein bar that is both savory and spicy, how perfect!
 I couldn't help but to try it right away.
 Although it was slightly sweet, I would say this bar is more savory which is awesome.
 It did have the heat as you would expect from jalapenos, but it wasn't overwhelming.
 The ingredients are: almonds, pumpkin and hemp seeds, honey, non-GMO glucose, and pea crisps, jalapeno chili, onion powder, garlic powder, smoked sea salt and sunflower lecithin.
-The nuts and seeds are completely whole, not mashed like some other bars, and because of that, it allowed me to taste the ingredients individually.
+The nuts and seeds are completely whole, not mashed like some other bars and because of that I can see the ingredients in whole with nothing hidden, that's a big plus in my book.
 I've found a new favorite protein bar!</p>

 <DL>
 <DT<a href="http://www.poopourri.com/product-cat/all/" target="_blank">Back to Nature Fruit Punch</a></DT>
 <DD>1 pouch 6 fl.oz., Value $1?</DD>
 </DL>

-<p>Right off the bat I noticed that the juice is from concentrate which is a fail for me.
+<p>Right off the bat I noticed that the juice is from concentrate which is not my favorite types.
 Plus I think it's quite odd to add a juice pack into a sub box.
 I mean a bottle maybe, and something that's new and healthy, but a juice pack?
 Sorry, this was a fail for me.</p>

 <br>